teannafeng/teannafeng/README.md

 # Hi there 👋

-I'm pursuing a Ph.D. in Educational Quantitative Methods.
+I'm currently a Ph.D. in Ed Quantitative Methods.
 I hold an M.S. in Statistics.
 You can find me on LinkedIn.

 ---

 ## 🔍 Research Interests
 - Measurement
-- Process data
+- Process data analysis
 - Statistical computing
+- Psychometrics and Item Response Theory

 ---

 ## 🛠️ Tools & Languages